Julian-Elliott/Julian-Elliott/improvements.md

 - Consider how I'll fit my relevant github projects into the layout.

-- Standardise the look/feel/brand accross Github, linkedin and my CV and cover letter.
+- ✅ **COMPLETED**: Standardise the look/feel/brand across Github, LinkedIn and my CV and cover letter.
+  - Professional cover letter template system implemented
+  - Matches CV styling, fonts, and color scheme
+  - Modular content system with sincerity, positivity, and appropriate humor
+  - Company research integration for personalized applications

 - Split this repo into backend and frontend style where the workings are not in the way of the content of the CV.